A Gastroenterologist’s Best Advice for Drinking Coffee if You Have IBS

 “You’ve got the coffee, but you’ve also got this really stressful environment where you're trying to rush out the door first thing in the morning and get to work,” says Dr. Robbins.
 “Those feelings exacerbate irritable bowel syndrome.”

-“In terms of IBS, coffee can be either a friend or a foe,” explains Dr. Sonpal, who recommends consulting a doctor to determine if you have IBS and find out which of the three types of IBS you have: IBS-C, IBS-D, or IBS-M. “For those with IBS-D, coffee can be problematic because gut motility is already faster than it should be,” he explains.
+“In terms of IBS, coffee can be either a friend or a foe,” explains Dr. Sonpal, who recommends consulting a doctor to determine if you have IBS and find out which of the three types of IBS you have: IBS-C (IBS with constipation), IBS-D (IBS with diarrhea), or IBS-M (IBS with mixed bowel habits).
+“For those with IBS-D, coffee can be problematic because gut motility is already faster than it should be,” he explains.

 No matter what type of IBS you have, Dr. Sonpal suggests you stop drinking it for a period of time to see if quitting coffee improves your symptoms.
 (Elimination diets typically take three to six weeks for best feedback and results, FYI.)
 Then, if you do notice an improvement, either continue to stop drinking coffee or introduce it back into your system in small doses so you can figure out how much your body can tolerate, he suggests.